Open Now — 24/7 Plumbing

 Step 5: Put The Toilet Lid Back In Place

 After you have fixed the issue, it is time to put the lid back and secure its latches, if there are any.
-In this regard, we suggest you check if all the parts work as expected and flush the toilet.
-Secure the lid once everything is in order, and you’ll be done.
+We suggest you check if all the parts work as expected and flush the toilet.
+Once everything is in order, secure the lid, and you’ll be done.

 DIY Fix A Running Toilet

-And that is how you can easily stop a running toilet.
+And that is how you can quickly stop a running toilet.
 After going through the steps, it doesn’t sound so complicated now.

-That said, it’s time for us to wrap up this brief guide.
-Keep an eye on this space for more informative guides in the future.
+That said, it’s time to wrap up this brief guide.
+Stay tuned for more informative guides in the future.

 Until then, we bid you goodbye.
 Take care, everyone!